 The 2019 UK Government Environmental Reporting Guidelines and the GHG Protocol Corporate Accounting and Reporting Standard (revised edition) were followed.
-The 2020 UK Government GHG Conversion Factors for Company Reporting were used in emission calculations.
+The 2021 UK Government GHG Conversion Factors for Company Reporting were used in emission calculations.
 The report has been reviewed independently by Briar Consulting Engineers Limited.

-The energy consumption was compiled from invoice records or meter readings.
+The electricity and gas consumption were compiled from invoice records.
 Mileage records were used to calculate energy use and emissions associated with minibuses and grey fleet.
-Generally gross calorific values were used except for transport mileage energy calculations as per Government GHG Conversion Factors.
+Generally gross calorific values were used except for grey fleet mileage energy calculations as per Government GHG Conversion Factors.

-The associated emissions are divided into mandatory and voluntary emissions according to the 2018 Regulations, then further divided into the direct combustion of fuels and the operation of facilities (scope 1), indirect emissions from purchased electricity (scope 2) and further indirect emissions that occur as a consequence of Trust activities (scope 3).
+The associated emissions are divided into mandatory and voluntary emissions according to the 2018 Regulations, then further divided into the direct combustion of fuels and the operation of facilities (scope 1), indirect emissions from purchased electricity (scope 2) and further indirect emissions that occur as a consequence of Trust activities but occur from sources not owned or controlled by the organisation (scope 3).